Activity-dependent neuromodulation and calcium homeostasis cooperate to produce robust and modulable neuronal function: Discussion

-\section{\textbf{DISCUSSION}}
+This toy experiment demonstrates that the tandem of calcium homeostasis and controlled neuromodulation can be applied in computational models to modulate and sustain not only single-neuron activity but also network-level dynamics.

+\section{Discussion}

-The efficient and robust integration of homeostasis and neuromodulation in neurons remains an open question with several proposed hypotheses \citep{marder2014neuromodulation, marder2005robustness, cunha2001adenosine}.
-The improper integration of these mechanisms—for example, combining sharp neuromodulation with a homeostatic controller—can lead to negative interactions.
-Such interactions may result in unreliable behaviors or numerical instabilities.
+The efficient and robust integration of calcium homeostasis and neuromodulation in neurons remains an open question, with several hypotheses proposed to explain their interaction \cite{marder2014neuromodulation, cunha2001adenosine}.
+Improper integration of these mechanisms, for instance combining sharp neuromodulation with a calcium-homeostatic controller, can lead to negative interactions, resulting in unreliable behaviors or numerical instabilities.

-In contrast, pairing a homeostatic controller with controlled neuromodulation ensures reliable neural function modulation while maintaining appropriate calcium levels.
-This approach draws inspiration from biology, where neuromodulation is known to be activity-dependent, as observed experimentally \citep{kramer1990activity, raymond1992learning}.
-Specifically, the neuromodulation controller models the role of G-protein-coupled receptors and second messengers, embedding feedback in the metabolic neuromodulation cascade \citep{marcus2023optical, scheler2004regulation}.
-This reliable interaction can be extended to neural circuits, such as the gastric mill circuit in crabs, to produce robust network-level functionality \citep{marder2014neuromodulation}.
+In contrast, pairing a calcium-homeostatic controller with controlled neuromodulation enables reliable modulation of neural function while maintaining appropriate calcium levels.
+This approach is biologically inspired, as neuromodulation is known to be activity-dependent, as observed experimentally \cite{kramer1990activity, raymond1992learning, golowasch2019neuromodulation}.
+This reliable interaction extends to neural circuits, such as the gastric mill circuit in crabs, where it contributes to robust network-level function \cite{marder2014neuromodulation}.